Data Protection Notice for Committee Members

 - Protection and security of IT resources

-- Protection of domiciliary rights
+- Safeguarding of our domiciliary rights

 - Personal data is processed in connection with the carrying out of procedures in accordance with the Rules of Procedure for Dealing with Scientific Misconduct (Number III.3.c VerfOwF, Number III.3.d VerfOwF).
+As committee members are also obliged to comply with the standards of good scientific practice, relevant procedures are also conceivable in connection with committee activities.

 To this extent, data processing takes place in accordance with point (f) of Article 6 Paragraph 1 GDPR.
 Here, our legitimate interests consist in pursuing these aims.